acumos/system-integration/docs/z2a/readme-plugins-setup.rst

-For the scripts in the ``plugins-setup`` directory to run stand-alone (i.e. outside the `z2a` Flow-1 or Flow-2 context), the ``ACUMOS_GLOBAL_VALUE`` environment variable MUST be set BEFORE executing ``make`` to install or configure any of the defined targets in the ``noncore-config/Makefile``.
+For the scripts in the ``plugins-setup`` directory to run stand-alone (i.e. outside the `z2a` Flow-1 or Flow-2 context), the ``ACUMOS_GLOBAL_VALUE`` environment variable MUST be set BEFORE executing ``deploy.sh`` to install or configure any of the defined targets in the ``noncore-config/Makefile``.

 If you have cloned the Acumos ``system-integration`` repository from